scgolang/sc/translate-synthdefs.md

 });
 ```

-and that sclang treats the second operand of the `*` operator as the
-receiver and the first operand as an input.
-The ugens for the `baz` synthdef
-are sorted into the same order as the `foo` synthdef: `SinOsc, Blip, BinaryOpUGen, Out`.
+will sort the ugens in the same order as the `foo` synthdef: `SinOsc, Blip, BinaryOpUGen, Out`,

-There is a very subtle difference between the two though.
-You have to inspect the
-synthdef file and look at the order of the inputs to BinaryOpUGen.
-The BinaryOpUGen in the
+but the order of the inputs to BinaryOpUGen is switched!
+The inputs to BinaryOpUGen
-`foo` synthdef effectively looks like `BinaryOpUGen.ar(SinOsc.ar(), Blip.ar())`
-but the one from the `baz` synthdef looks like `BinaryOpUGen.ar(Blip.ar(), SinOsc.ar())`.

-The inputs are switched!
+for `baz` are `Blip, SinOsc`.

 So the questions now are